 Fibroid Institute Houston

 Dr. John Fischer is a board certified radiologist with a certificate of added qualification (CAQ) in interventional radiology.
 He has extensive training in performing minimally invasive procedures with x-ray guidance.
-Based on his years in practice, he is the most experienced UFE specialist in Houston.
+Based on his years in practice, he is one of the top experienced UFE specialists in Houston.

 He has completed over 3,500 UFE procedures since 2000, including one of the first UFEs in Houston.
 For over 20 years, he helped train dozens of interventional radiology (IR) fellows, teaching UFE and other complex IR procedures.
 By performing UFE in-office, Dr. Fischer is fulfilling his passion to help women live fibroid free without major surgery.